-Effective January 1, 1991, the board of directors established the Retirement Income Restoration Plan, which we refer to as SERP I, for participating elected U.S. officers, including Mr. Lacy and Mr. Loadman.
-SERP I pays an annual benefit equal to the difference between (i) the benefit a participant would receive under the salaried plan if not for the compensation limit imposed under the tax code and (ii) the benefit the participant actually receives under the salaried plan.
+Effective January 1, 1991, the board of directors established the Retirement Income Restoration Plan, which we refer to as SERP I, for participating elected U.S. officers.
+None of our NEOs participate in SERP I pays an annual benefit equal to the difference between: (i) the benefit a participant would receive under the salaried plan if not for the compensation limit imposed under the tax code; and (ii) the benefit the participant actually receives under the salaried plan.